 - High motion warps identity (head turns are the worst offender)

-- Long clip; identity stable up to ~4s, drifts after
+- Long clip; identity stays stable to about 4s, drifts after

 - No “identity locked” cue, so the model adds sway by default

-- Source image too low-resolution; up-res before image-to-video
+- Source image too low-resolution; up-res to 1024px+ before image-to-video

 FAQ

 Can I get a 10-second clip with stable identity?
-Rarely.
-Generate two 4-second clips and crossfade in post — the safer path than fighting drift.
+Rarely from a single render.
+Generate two 4-second clips and crossfade in post; that is safer than fighting drift.
+Kling 3.0 with Element Binding holds longer than most, but 4s remains the reliable ceiling for these micro-motion prompts.

 Does the source need to be AI-generated?
 No. A clean photo at 1024px+ works the same.
-Just ensure rights to use the likeness.
+Just ensure you have rights to use the likeness.

 Why does the smile sometimes flicker?
 The model is interpolating an expression it never saw in the source.
 Try a softer phrasing (“slight upward mouth corner”) before raising motion strength.